 His name was Helm Ringl, and he was a curiosity.
 I mean that in an endearing and yet still somewhat removed sort of way.
 He was always kind and giving, always willing to help no matter the cost to himself.
 And yet he kept everyone at a distance.
 No one knew his real address, phone number, or even his age.
 He had a business degree and a diploma in herbology, and yet worked in the trades as a glass cutter, and never less than 50 hours a week.

 A conspiracy theorist through and through, Helm was persistent (sometimes exhaustively so) in educating those not in the know.
-Be it about the 9/11 terrorist attacks, or the state of Israel, or even the Holocaust, he always had something to share.
+Be it about the 9/11 terrorist attacks, UFOs, or even chemtrails, he always had something to share.
 We’re all in for a rude awakening, he would say.

 In a way, I suppose that’s so.
 We all walk the long road thinking it will never end.
 But it does, and it ends in the same spot for every one of us, just some of us get there sooner than others.
 It’s a destination each of us reaches on our own, though, and that scares me.